 Benefits paid to Members are financed by employer contributions, employee contributions, and earnings on investments made by the Fund.
 Effective July 1, 2020, Members are required to contribute at a rate of 9.3339% of their pensionable salary while the Authority contribution rate is 26.6561%.
-The 2020 Actuarial Report demonstrated strong investment performance, resulting in a reduction of the unfunded accrued liability.
-Therefore, there was minimal decrease to the contribution rates effective July 1, 2021.
-However, on May 26, 2021, the MBTA Retirement Fund Board of Trustees Actuarial sub-committee unanimously voted to retain current 2019 contributions rates for the Authority and the Members.
+The 2020 and 2021 Actuarial Reports demonstrated strong investment performance, resulting in a reduction of the unfunded accrued liability.
+Therefore, there was minimal decrease to the contribution rates effective July 1, 2021 and July 1, 2022.
+However, on May 26, 2021 and May 20, 2022, the MBTA Retirement Fund Board of Trustees unanimously voted to retain current 2019 contributions rates for the Authority and the Members.
 This vote was implemented in an effort to pay down the MBTA Retirement Fund's unfunded accrued liability and ultimately provide a more stable financial future for the retirees.